melmzv/huwiwiQuartoThesis/README.md

 - `config`: This directory holds configuration files that are being called by the program scripts in the `code` directory.
 We try to keep the configurations separate from the code to make it easier to adjust the workflow to your needs.
 In this project, `pull_data_cfg.yaml` file outlines the variables and settings needed to extract the necessary data from the Gapminder database.
 The `prepare_data_cfg.yaml` file specifies the configurations for preprocessing and cleaning the data before analysis, ensuring consistency and accuracy in the dataset and following the paper filtration requirements.
 The `do_analysis_cfg.yaml` file contains parameters and settings for performing the final analysis on the extracted earnings data.

-- `code`: This directory holds program scripts used to pull data from Gapminder directly using python, prepare the data, run the analysis and create the output files (a replicated (pickle) output).
-Using pickle instead of Excel is more preferable as it is a more Pythonic data format, enabling faster read and write operations, preserving data types more accurately, and providing better compatibility with Python data structures and libraries.
+- `code`: This directory holds program scripts used to pull data from Gapminder directly using python, prepare the data, run the analysis and create the output files.
+Using pickle instead of Excel/CSV for output files is more preferable as it is a more Pythonic data format, enabling faster read and write operations, preserving data types more accurately, and providing better compatibility with Python data structures and libraries.
 <p align="center">
   <img src="https://miro.medium.com/v2/resize:fit:1100/format:webp/1*eFuMBvt4HtOK1YFb-SQ2KA.png" alt="Pickling process illustration" width="400">
 </p>